ibm-cloud-docs/FileStorage/configure-backup-plesk.md

 You can use these instructions to configure {{site.data.keyword.filestorage_full}} for your backups in Plesk.
 The assumption is that root or sudo SSH and full admin level Plesk access are available.
 {: shortdesc}

-For more information, see [(Plesk for Linux) Storing Backups and Website Files on a Remote Server using NFS](https://docs.plesk.com/en-US/obsidian/administrator-guide/backing-up-and-restoration/plesk-for-linux-storing-backups-and-website-files-on-a-remote-server-using-nfs.80016/){: external}.
+For more information, see [(Plesk for Linux) Storing backups and website files on a remote server by using NFS](https://docs.plesk.com/en-US/obsidian/administrator-guide/backing-up-and-restoration/plesk-for-linux-storing-backups-and-website-files-on-a-remote-server-using-nfs.80016/){: external}.
 {: tip}

 1. Connect to the host through SSH.